 Egerup P, Lindschou J, Gluud C, Christiansen OB.
 The Effects of Intravenous Immunoglobulins in Women with Recurrent Miscarriages: A Systematic Review of Randomised Trials with Meta-Analyses and Trial Sequential Analyses Including Individual Patient Data.
-PLoS One 2015;10: e0141588.
+PloS one 2015;10: e0141588.

 Evers JL.
 A nod is as good as a wink to a blind horse: round 2.
-Hum Reprod 2016;31: 1133-1134.
+Human reproduction (Oxford, England) 2016;31: 1133-1134.

 Gomaa MF, Elkholy AG, El-Said MM, Abdel-Salam NE.
 Combined oral prednisolone and heparin versus heparin: the effect on peripheral NK cells and clinical outcome in patients with unexplained recurrent miscarriage.
 A double-blind placebo randomized controlled trial.
-Arch Gynecol Obstet 2014;290: 757-762.
+Archives of gynecology and obstetrics 2014;290: 757-762.

-Haas DM, Ramsey PS.
-Progestogen for preventing miscarriage.
-Cochrane Database Syst Rev 2013;10: Cd003511.
+Haas DM, Hathaway TJ, Ramsey PS.
+Progestogen for preventing miscarriage in women with recurrent miscarriage of unclear etiology.
+The Cochrane database of systematic reviews 2019;2019.